Fashion Copywriting: 13 Tips for Writing Product Descriptions that Will Get Your Customers to Say “YES”

 To inject seasonal inspiration into your copy and to project the product as in-vogue, you and your copywriters should keep reading the latest fashion magazines, research trends to stay on top of the trends.
 This will help you marry your product copy with the new trends you discover. [quote]Each time there is a new collection, you can even create a standardized boilerplate language for key looks you have just discovered that can be used throughout multiple product categories.[/quote]

 13) Check your copy for these 4 C’s

-So how does a perfect product description look like?
-Here is a simple set of criteria to evaluate your product description?
+So how does a perfect product fashion boutique description sample look like?
+Here is a simple set of criteria to evaluate your product fashion description?
 After you write the copy, just ask yourself the following questions:

 - Clear: Is the overall meaning of description clear?
 Or is it obscure?
 Does it communicate what the real essence of the product?

 - Captivating: Will the words captivate and seduce the senses of your customer?